 3,000 buses full of customers come to Ullared each year too.
-There are 2,200 parking spaces available for the cars and that figure will increase by another 800 spaces this summer.
-The shopping centre itself will also expand by 5,000 square metres by mid-2010.
+There are 2,200 parking spaces available for the cars and that figure has increased by another 800 spaces.
+The shopping centre itself was also expanded by 5,000 square metres in mid-2010.

-a huge choice of food and non-food articles, numerous brand-name products and consistently low prices.
+a huge choice of food and non-food items, numerous brand-name products and consistently low prices.
 Gekås Ullared buys its goods directly from industry, without a middleman, and in large quantities, which keeps prices low.
 It also avoids classic advertising methods, such as television, radio and the newspapers.
 Instead, Gekås Ullared relies on its customers' personal experiences, on the resulting word-of-mouth recommendations and the customer newsletter 'Gekås Ullared Extra'.
 "Customers trust us.
 They get good deals.
 We get good deals.
 It's that simple at Gekås Ullared," explains Managing Director Boris Lennerhov happily.
 So that people can shop seven days a week, Gekås Ullared introduced Sunday opening in 2008.
-"A resounding success – the shopping experience is more relaxed and the stream of visitor flows is are better distributed."
-So, this year too, you can simply postpone the your family shopping trip to Sunday, from the beginning of March until Christmas.
+"A resounding success – the shopping experience is more relaxed and the stream of visitor is better distributed."
+So, now too from the beginning of March until Christmas, you can simply postpone your family shopping trip to Sunday.

 "The customers get good deals.